I-Mihara/BioDemuX.jl/README.md

 - **`matching_algorithm::Symbol`** (default: `:semiglobal`):
   - Specifies the algorithm used for barcode matching.
     - `:semiglobal`: Uses semi-global alignment allowing for mismatches, insertions, and deletions.
 This is the default and most robust mode.
     - `:hamming`: Uses Hamming distance, allowing only for mismatches (no insertions or deletions).
-This mode is significantly faster but less robust to indel errors.
-Use this if your data quality is high or if speed is critical.
+Faster than semiglobal.
+    - `:exact`: Uses exact string matching, allowing no mismatches or indels.
+Fastest mode.
+Use only when data quality is perfect or strict filtering is desired.

 - **`min_delta::Float64`** (default: `0.0`):
   - This defines the minimum difference in penalty scores needed to confidently assign a sequence to a barcode.
 It is multiplied by the barcode's length to determine the score difference required to avoid ambiguity.
 If the difference between the best match's penalty score and the second-best match's score is less than this threshold, the sequence is considered ambiguous and saved in `ambiguous_classification.fastq`.